meetVaidya/SemVI_Notes/ML/Module 1/03 Model Free vs Model Based.md

 > Think of it like learning to drive by **trial and error** on the road.

+### Value Based Model
+- The Value Based approach is about finding the optimal value function, which is the maximum value at a state under any policy
+- Therefore, the agent expects the long-term return at any state under policy $\pi$

 ### Summary:

 | Feature           | Model-Based RL          | Model-Free RL |